Web Shop for Kakemono, Japanese Hanging Scroll Paintings. Buy Kakejiku Online !

 Okakura Tenshin

-Born in Yokohama of Sagami Province (=Now Kanagawa Prefecture).
+Tenshin was born in Yokohama of Sagami Province (=Now Kanagawa Prefecture).

-His given name is Kakuzo.
+His given name was Kakuzo.

 His father, Kanuemon, ex-Samurai of Fukui clan, changed career to a foreign trade merchant.